fujunswufe/d3/lesson6/lesson6.md

 </body>
 </html>
 ```
+####New chart of svg
-2. In this lesson, I would write the details for how to make a bar chart using step by step.
+2. In this lesson, I would write the details for how to make a bar chart using svg step by step.
-    1. First, we need to create an empty ```SVG``` with defined height and width, and add it to the DOM.
+    * First, we need to create an empty ```SVG``` with defined height and width, and add it to the DOM.
 The newly create emtpy SVG is in body.
     ```Javascript
     var w = 500; // predefined width
     var h = 100; // predefined height